Micha-89/Finds.db/README.md

 ### Which stack and tools?

 This is a full-stack application with CRUD functionality for 3 models.
-I built this using the MERN stack (MongoDB, ExpressJS, ReactJS, NodeJS).</br>
+I built this using the MERN stack (MongoDB, ExpressJS, ReactJS, NodeJS).

 I used Passport for the sign-up and login, Axios for the API requests, Cloudinary for the picture upload, Mapbox-react-gl to use the Mapbox API, and React-chartjs-2 for the charts.

 ### Take a closer look